nawawishkid-old/docker-compose-runner/README.md

 # Docker Compose Runner
-Run `docker-compose` command on any project without changing directory.
+Run `docker-compose` command on any proj without changing directory.

->Note: This project tested only on Ubuntu 16.04 LTS, not on any Mac or Windows. :(
+>Note: This proj tested only on Ubuntu 16.04 LTS, not on any Mac or Windows. :(

 ## Features
-- [x] Run any `docker-compose` command on any Docker compose project directory without manually changing directory.
+- [x] Run any `docker-compose` command on any Docker compose proj directory without manually changing directory.

 ## Prerequisites
 - You should familiar with command-line interface.
 And...